erkooi/fusion360/README.md

 * utilities360.py - functions for handling objects in Fusion360.
 * schemacsv360.py - functions to represent items defined in CSV schema files in Fusion360.
 * importsketch.py - import a sketch from a CSV file.
+* extrude.py  - extrude sketch profile defined in a CSV file.
 * createloft.py  - create a loft from sketch profiles and rails defined in a CSV file.
 * createplane.py - create a plane from three points defined in a CSV file.
 * splitbody.py - split body defined in a CSV file.